 When marriage was initially coined, it was only for practical purposes.
 There was nothing romantic about it.
 As we see even today, many marriages are more like contracts rather than bonds of love.
 And so was the case in ancient times too.

 Women were thought of as property, and therefore marriages were all about making a deal.
 Most marriages during the ancient times were arranged- much like today.
-Though, there is the advantage of a courtship period before the actual wedding.
+Though, there was and has been the advantage of a courtship period before the actual wedding till today.

 The Roman Matrimony:

 It was only during and after the medieval times that the idea of romance started getting injected into matrimony.
 People started seeing marriage as more of a sacred union orchestrated by the will of God, rather than just a mere contract.
-Engagements started to take place and you have the Romans to thank for them.
+Engagements started to take place and so you have to thank the Romans for it.

 The Big Fat Marriage: